dataviz-sp22/proj2-other-carp/Proposal/Proposal.md

     the centers of gravity of the war events (broadly or narrowly defined) shifted and changed their importance over time?

-## Approach and Tools of Analysis
+## Minor Remarks Regarding the Tools of Analysis

-For the first question, important … Count the time controlled by each party and visually represent it ○ perhaps as alpha or a scale that goes from one color to the next While the map is not necessary to answer this question, a bar chart ..
+For the first question, it will be useful to determine the impact each side of the conflict had on a given territory with relation to the events there.
+This can be achieved by counting the time a region is controlled by each side.
+Then, on the map, this could be represented by an alpha value or a scale that goes from one color to the next.

-    network analysis
-        ○ centrality
-        ○ connectedness

-If the events are nodes are … and ties are …, then …. .
+For the second question, a network analysis can be useful: If the events are nodes and the temporal or spatial distances between them are ties (with strenghts proportional to the distances), then we can obtain the centrality and connectedness of various locations in Ukraine as measures of their importance in the war.
+These two values, in turn, can be represented on the map as the sizes of the nodes.

 # Visualization Outline

-## Bar charts

-1. How do the sides of the conflict compare?
-In particular, how they have been affected relatively to each other in terms of the type and the number of events; how does their activity differ, especially in the case of events that do not depend on being the invader vs. the the defender; how does the control by a given side impact the event type occurrence?

-         ○ barplot()
-         ○ graph of events over time and facet by location?
-         ○ or geofacet()?

 ## Map